 Management control ensures horizontal and vertical coordination and integration.
 Horizontal coordination enables departments to cooperate with each other, while vertical coordination ensures that strategy is implemented across the organisation and monitored (Bollecker, 2007).
 Management controllers are at the heart of information exchange, enabling them to gain a better understanding of overall performance.
 Anthony (1993) likened the role of the controller to that of a telecommunications company, ensuring that messages flow through the system clearly, accurately and quickly, thus affirming this role.
 This interpretation is also supported by authors such as Morales and Lambert (2013), Renaud (2014) and Godener and Fornerino (2017).

 The role of the co-pilot has become less significant, with controllers now focusing on keeping stakeholders on track to ensure vertical consistency.
 As part of the digitisation process, management systems are becoming automated to better manage uncertainty and the increasing complexity of the environment.
-According to Boisselier (2005), “Management control seeks to design and implement information systems intended to guide the behaviour of employees and managers, enabling them to act in a way that achieves overall economic consistency between objectives, resources, and achievements'.
+According to Boisselier (2005), “Management control seeks to design and implement information systems intended to guide the behaviour of employees and managers, enabling them to act in a way that achieves overall economic consistency between objectives, resources, and achievements.
 It should be considered a tool for managing the company since it controls the efficiency and effectiveness of actions and resources to help the organisation achieve its objectives.”

 Management control involves establishing strategic guidelines, operational monitoring and performance assessment.
 This three-dimensional approach helps to organise and structure various management tools, such as cost accounting, budgeting and performance indicators (Durand, 2021; Leroy, 2022).